tlai10/INST-377-Project/docs/README.md

 2. Navigate with terminal to the folder that the repository is held in.

-3. Type heroku login.
+3. Type "heroku login" .

-4. Type heroku open to open the application.
+4. Type "heroku open" to open the application.

-5. If changes were made, type git add. --> git commit -m "" --> git push heroku master, to push the changes, so the webpage will display based on the changes you made.
+5. If changes were made, type "git add ." -->  "git commit -m "" " --> "git push heroku master", to push the changes, so the webpage will display based on the changes you made.

 ### About our API's: